 Candidates; remember a good recruiter will help you strategize around areas of concern if you are otherwise a strong candidate.
 And recruiters, if the salary is $200K and the candidate’s base is $500K, don’t lie to them to get them through the door.
 No one gets through their entire career unscathed, and mistakes do happen.
 With the recruitment process, honesty really is the best policy for everyone.
 Never underestimate the power of honesty in winning an ally.
 Every area for concern can become a positive development when properly framed.

 Can you handle sensitive information carefully?
 When dealing with a senior-level position, the ability to handle confidential information is critical, from both the recruiter and candidate.
 Corporations need leaders and recruiters who can maneuver difficult, sensitive situations and maintain confidence.
 When you are interviewing, you may become privy to a lot of information that is not to be shared even with your spouse or mother!
 You can consider it as a direct test of how effective you really are as a leader or a recruiter.

-People who gossip and share secrets about the organization, product or talent are usually insecure, and clearly lacking the emotional maturity needed to manage such a high level of responsibility.
-Be warned – recruiters will also turn away from candidates who’s professional reputation is that of a gossip’s.
+People who gossip and share secrets about the organization, product, or talent are usually insecure, and clearly lack the emotional maturity needed to manage such a high level of responsibility.
+Be warned – recruiters will also turn away from candidates whose professional reputation is that of a gossip.

 Be clear and stay true to your word